OsBlaineOra/db-devops-tools/UTPLSQL.md

 ```

 1. [Git add/commit/push][GitLink]
+1. **In Jenkins**
     1. Check results, all 4 tests should pass.
-1. Check coverage
-   The coverage should now be at 100%.
+    1. Check coverage, the coverage should now be at 100%.

-## Test for null out
+## Changing code covered by an existing test
 A change request has come in.
 The user would like the function to return null when a null is passed in.
 It is good practice to setup your tests so they test for what you want the code to do, before your change it.